 - Applications Deadline: October 31, 2018

-- Course Level: Scholarship is available to study PhD programme.
+- Course Level: award is available to study PhD programme.

-- Study Subject: Scholarship is awarded to study Biomedical Engineering, Civil Engineering, Electronic Engineering, Mechanical Engineering, and Physics.
+- Study Subject: award is awarded to study Biomedical Engineering, Civil Engineering, Electronic Engineering, Mechanical Engineering, and Physics.

 - Scholarship Award: Each eligible EngD student will receive a scholarship of at least £21,277 per annum and have fees paid for the duration of the 4 year programme.